Gauls: Religion

 Like other Celtic peoples, the Gauls had a polytheistic religion.
 Evidence about their religion is gleaned from archaeology and Greco-Roman accounts.

 Some deities were venerated only in one region, but others were more widely known.
 The Gauls seem to have had a father god, who was often a god of the tribe and of the dead (Toutatis probably being one name for him); and a mother goddess who was associated with the land, earth and fertility (Matrona probably being one name for her).
 The mother goddess could also take the form of a war goddess as protectress of her tribe and its land.
 There also seems to have been a male celestial god—identified with Taranis—associated with thunder, the wheel, and the bull.
 There were gods of skill and craft, such as the pan-regional god Lugus, and the smith god Gobannos.
 Gallic healing deities were often associated with sacred springs, such as Sirona and Borvo.
 Other pan-regional deities include the horned god Cernunnos, the horse and fertility goddess Epona, Ogmios, Sucellos and his companion Nantosuelta.
-Caesar says the Gauls believed they all descended from a god of the dead and underworld, whom he likened to Dīs Pater.
+Caesar says the Gauls believed they all descended from a god of the dead and underworld, whom he likened to Dis Pater.
 Some deities were seen as threefold, like the Three Mothers.
 According to Miranda Aldhouse-Green, the Celts were also animists, believing that every part of the natural world had a spirit.

 Greco-Roman writers say the Gauls believed in reincarnation.
 Diodorus says they believed souls were reincarnated after a certain number of years, probably after spending time in an afterlife, and noted they buried grave goods with the dead.

 Gallic religious ceremonies were overseen by priests known as druids, who also served as judges, teachers, and lore-keepers.
 There is evidence that the Gauls sacrificed animals, almost always livestock.
 An example is the sanctuary at Gournay-sur-Aronde.
 It appears some were offered wholly to the gods (by burying or burning), while some were shared between gods and humans (part eaten and part offered).
 There is also some evidence that the Gauls sacrificed humans, and some Greco-Roman sources claim the Gauls sacrificed criminals by burning them in a wicker man.

 The Romans said the Gauls held ceremonies in sacred groves and other natural shrines, called nemetons.
 Celtic peoples often made votive offerings: treasured items deposited in water and wetlands, or in ritual shafts and wells, often in the same place over generations.

 Among the Romans and Greeks, the Gauls had a reputation as head hunters.
 There is archaeological evidence of a "head cult" among the Gallic Salyes, who embalmed and displayed severed heads, for example at Entremont.

 The Roman conquest gave rise to a syncretic Gallo-Roman religion, with deities such as Lenus Mars, Apollo Grannus, and the pairing of Rosmerta with Mercury.